 Action Items from PASSCAL Standing Committee Meeting

-- Develop a Policy on Mixed PASSCAL/Earthscope Instrumentation: The SC recognizes the need for guidelines from NSF on (1) use of Earthscope Flexible component equipment in PASSCAL experiments within the U.S. – i.e., those funded by other NSF programs or by other federal agencies, and (2) use of PASSCAL instrumentation in Earthscope experiments either to supplement the number of Flex component instruments or to enlarge the pool to allow an increased number of experiments, particularly active source experiments.
+Use Policy on Mixed PASSCAL/Earthscope Instrumentation: The SC recognizes there will be an eventual need for guidelines from NSF on (1) use of Earthscope Flexible component equipment in PASSCAL experiments within the U.S. - i.e., those funded by other NSF programs or by other federal agencies, and (2) use of PASSCAL instrumentation in Earthscope experiments either to supplement the number of Flex component instruments or to enlarge the pool to allow an increased number of experiments, particularly active source experiments.
 Priority issues must also be addressed, and these are to be spelled out in detail in a report now in preparation for the Executive Committee .

 Proprietary Flexible Component Data: It is the unanimous consensus of the PASSCAL Standing Committee that all data collected from flexible component Earthscope experiments (i.e. those initiated and carried out by individual PIs) should be subject to the same 2 year proprietary use restrictions as are now in place for PASSCAL experiments.
 These proprietary restrictions would apply to broadband telemetered as well as broadband stand-alone and short period data.
 The Committee also recommends that guidelines be drafted to facilitate communication between PIs and potential collaborators for data sharing in research areas that do not interfere with the PIs research objectives.

 USArray Contingency Funds: The largest cost uncertainties for USArray remain those related to permitting, including environmental impact statements and archeological surveys.
 A SC subcommittee of Anne Sheehan, John Louie, and John Hole has been appointed to prepare a white paper on permitting strategies.